remifan/gdbp_study/_sources/overview.md

 In addition to the basic formating with classic PDF article, you can expect more features from this material:
 - with the source codes written as Jupyter notebooks, you can reproduce the results via cloud runtime (needs Colab access)
-- additional Authors' remarks are present along the main content
+- additional Authors' remarks are present alongslide the main content
 - in-page reader comments/responses
 - interactive figures
 - better cross-references